- Wayne Kramer

 - Release Date

-In Crossing Over, writer-director Wayne Kramer of The Cooler fame adopts an established mosaic composition to showcase several (perhaps too many) compelling vignettes, each rooted in the same theme.
-Shyly condemning the cold bureaucracy of the American immigration system in favor of a more humanist “beyond borders” stance, this string of loosely interwoven stories offers much by way of high drama.
-Though not deserving awards consideration, it deserves at least a casual viewing, even if the producers could care less if you saw it or not.
+In Crossing Over, writer-director Wayne Kramer (The Cooler) creates a mosaic of several compelling vignettes, each rooted in the same theme.
+This string of loosely interwoven stories condemns the cold bureaucracy of the American immigration system in favor of a more humanist stance, offering much by way of high drama.
+Though not worthy of awards consideration, it deserves at least a casual viewing, even if The Weinstein Company doesn’t much care whether you see it.

 The mosaic begins with immigration officer-cum-humanitarian Max Brogan (Harrison Ford), who endures sleepless nights thinking about the families he’s breaking up on the job.
-When his team raids a clothing factory packed with illegal aliens from Mexico, Brogan finds Mireya (Alice Braga), and though she’s taken away, he promises to make sure her young boy is safely placed back across the border with her parents.
+When his team raids a clothing factory packed with illegal aliens from Mexico, Brogan finds Mireya (Alice Braga).
+Though she’s taken away, he promises to make sure her young boy is safely placed back across the border with her parents.
 Meanwhile, other threads take over.
-Brogan’s partner, Hamid (Cliff Curtis), struggles to control his wild sister Zahra (Melody Khazae) and therein retain The Honor of the Family.
-Taslima (Summer Bishil), a teenage Muslim, makes a passionate speech in school about understanding the motives of the 9/11 terrorists and their “need to be heard,” and the next day the FBI is knocking on her door asking questions about her motives.
+Brogan’s partner, Hamid (Cliff Curtis), struggles to control his wild sister Zahra (Melody Zara) and retain The Honor of the Family.
+Taslima (Summer Bishil), a teenage Muslim, makes a passionate speech in school about understanding the motives of the 9/11 terrorists and their “need to be heard,” and the next day, the FBI knocks on her door with questions about her motives.

-Painted here are the broad strokes of a mosaic film with too many pieces.
+Crossing Over has too many pieces.
 More characters emerge than mentioned above, and they become more and more entangled in each other’s stories to melodramatic extremes.
-The actors, particularly Ford and Curtis and Bishil, do some impressive work with the material in their brief scenes, but the overall result falls flat.
-Other cinematic mosaics rely on The Wonder of Coincidence to explain away the intricacies of how their characters connect to one another, creating a detailed weave in the process.
+The actors, particularly Ford, Curtis, and Bishil, do some impressive work with the material in their brief scenes, but the overall result falls flat.
+Other cinematic mosaics rely on The Wonder of Coincidence to explain away the intricacies of how their characters connect, creating a detailed quilt in the process.
 Robert Altman established the style with Nashville and Short Cuts, P.T.
 Anderson kept it alive with Boogie Nights and Magnolia, and most recently Paul Haggis revived it with the overrated Crash (2003).
 But the stories in this film don’t quite intermingle as well as they should.

-Best compared to the aforementioned Crash, or perhaps Babel, Kramer’s Crossing Over chooses its subject and ruminates from there.
-Strangely, the human drama feels detached.
-Kramer tackles his chosen mosaic style matter-of-factly, without brooding too much on how his characters connect, as though he uses their superficial correlations as an excuse to make a movie.
-This error is his greatest blunder.
-Since some of the stories within are more interesting than others, the less interesting ones might’ve been elevated had they maintained some vital association with the rest.
-But instead, a few plotlines float on the edge of the central stories, feeling aloof and apart from the bigger picture.
-Had they been tied together tighter, or had Kramer narrowed his scope to only a few precise storylines, his film could’ve gone beyond mere anecdotes about immigration and become a solid argument.
+Kramer’s Crossing Over starts with its subject and explores it from there.
+The human drama feels detached because Kramer seems more interested in his themes than how his characters interact.
+He uses their superficial connections as an excuse to communicate his message.
+Some of the stories are better than others, and the less interesting ones might’ve been elevated had they maintained some vital association with the rest.
+But instead, several stories float on the edge, and their inclusion feels like rogue paragraphs in a larger essay against U.S. immigration policy.
+Had Kramer narrowed his scope to only a few precise storylines, his film could’ve gone beyond mere anecdotes about immigration and become a solid argument.

 Only the Weinstein brothers could take such a marketable product and dump it the way they have, just as they did with recent examples like Outlander and Killshot.
 Even though the film stars a whole slew of top-notch talent including bankable mega-star Harrison Ford, concerns the political hot topic of immigration, and boasts similarities to recent Oscar-winning fare, The Weinstein Company barely released the film into theaters.
-Home video has now become its wide release.
-And while the film has its flaws, certainly it deserved better than to find its home on the shelves of Blockbuster.
+And while the film has its flaws, certainly it deserved better than to debut on the shelves of Blockbuster.